cpichard/usdtweak/README.md

 The editor allows

-- editing multiple stages and layers
+- to edit multiple stages and layers at the same time, copying and pasting prims between layers.
-- adding, deleting, reparenting, renaming SdfPrims in layers
+- to edit the layer hierarchy: adding, deleting, reparenting, and renaming prims
-- creating and deleting variants
+- to create and delete variants, references and payloads, inherits, ...
-- adding references and payloads, inherits, ...
+- to change property values in layers or stage.
+The arrays are not editable yet
-- changing property values
+- to adding and deleting keys
-- adding and deleting keys
+- a minimal viewport interaction: translating, rotating, scaling objects.
-- translating, rotating, scaling objects in the viewport.
+- text editing for small files
 - and more ...

-They are still missing features and the editor hasn't faced users yet but I believe it might be useful in some situations, to replace text editors for small fixes, or to author a simple master stage.
-One of the original idea was to directly edit layers without the need of knowing the USD syntax, and the Layer editor has the basic functionalities for that.
-Drop me an email if you are interested in beta testing.
+The original idea was to be able to edit layers without knowing the USD syntax, and the layer editors have some of the basic functionalities for that.
+As this is my side project and I can only work on it a few hours during the week-end, the development is slow, but steady.
+Drop me an email if you are interested in beta testing or if you can't compile it.

 ## Building